 “Details of your incompetence do not interest me.”

-Meryl Streep’s mean-boss character in The Devil Wears Prada is legend for managerial bad behavior.
-We all chuckled at the movie’s plot line.
-Who could be so insensitive to their employees?
+Meryl Streep’s mean-boss character in The Devil Wears Prada is an icon of managerial bad behavior.
+While we all chuckled at the behavior (who could be so insensitive to their employees?), in reality, many managers are just as guilty thanks to a variety of communications missteps.

-It starts innocently: In most startups and small businesses, top-down communication happens naturally.
-With just a few dream-big comrades involved, new ideas happen spontaneously, discussion comes naturally and decisions are made accordingly.
-However, as a typical company grows, work becomes more targeted and specialized, and employees may be on the road or at different locations.
-Communication is still top-down, but managers have different priorities to communicate based on their particular silo, and they have different styles of communication.
+As a typical company grows, work becomes more targeted and specialized, and employees may work remotely or become siloed by department.
+Communication still comes top-down, but now managers have different priorities to communicate based on their particular role and different styles of communication.

 Remember that initial natural flow of communication?
 It is gone.
 Decisions are now made in a black hole and vital employee input is missing.

 Try a bottom-up internal communications strategy.